abdulchotu7/movie-booking-system/README.md

 A default admin user is created on first run using the credentials specified in your `.env` file:
 - **Username:** admin
 - **Password:** adminpass

-## 🌐 Environment Variables

-This project uses environment variables for configuration.
-The following variables can be set in the `.env` file:

-- `DATABASE_URL`: PostgreSQL connection string
-- `SECRET_KEY`: Secret key for session encryption
-- `DEBUG`: Set to "True" to enable debug mode
-- `ADMIN_USERNAME`: Default admin username
-- `ADMIN_PASSWORD`: Default admin password

 💡 **Built with FastAPI for speed, security, and scalability!** 🚀